AmrutaP53/Accuknox_APM_Application/README.md

   - Implement a responsive dashboard with filtering features.

 - **DevOps & Deployment:**
-  - Integrate with **DockerHub, AWS ECR, and GitHub Container Registry**.
+  - Integrate with popular container registries such as **DockerHub, AWS ECR, or GitHub Container Registry**.
   - Set up **CI/CD pipeline** for automatic scanning.

 ## 8. Next Steps